zixiancai/cse15l-lab-reports/Lab-Report-4-week-7.md

 ![image](https://user-images.githubusercontent.com/86514102/201669735-c7b5a95e-5e52-4d8e-8ced-8f610d63e32a.png)

 This totaled to roughly 3 minutes.
-Not much difficulties in general, just annoying that I have to wait for scp.
+No difficulties at all.
+The only thing being the massive time consuming scp command for the first part of part two.

+Everything else went smoothly.

 Questions: